stephenredfield/InstructorResources/IssuingGrades.md

 ### Last Date of Participation (Students with F's and Incompletes)

 - For _ONLY_ students with F-grades or Incompletes, you'll need the _Final Date of Participation_ for financial aid purposes.
-- DO NOT close or refresh this while you're working on it.
+- DO NOT close or refresh this page while you're working on it.
 It will lose all your work
-- You can't sort to make this simple.
-Try not to miss any.
+- Sorting this table is not enabled, so please try not to miss any.

 #### For each student with an F or an I/X grade...